bhuga/quantity/README.md

     2.5 + 5.meters    # => 7.5 meters
     5 == 5.meters     # => true

-### On precision and speed

-By default, whatever Numeric you are using will be the stored value for the quantity.

-    5.meters
-    Rational(5).meters
-    5.0.meters

-This value will be held.
-However, divisions are required for conversions, and the default is to force values into floats.

-If accuracy is required, just require 'rational'.
-If Rational is defined, you'll get rationals instead of divided floats everywhere.
-In tests, this is an order of magnitude slower.

 ## Status and TODO
 Quantity.rb is not ready for production use for some areas, but should be